nigelredding/act65.github.io/_posts/Questions/2016-9-14-ConservedComplexity.md

 * How can we represent problems/algorithms as structures?
     * What symmetries do these structures have?
     * Do all NP-complete problems share the same symmetries?
+* This seems like a fundamental property to the task that is trying to be achieved.
+And each potential algorithm ...? (struggling with the line between problem and solution)